manassaloi/manassaloi.github.io/_posts/2020-01-22-random-career-gyan-1.markdown

 ---
 layout: post
-title:  "Random Career Gyaan 1 - How to think about a job switch"
+title:  "How to think about a job switch"

 ---